As we struggle with our own impatience, here are great stories of patience in the Bible that will encourage us to keep trusting in Him!

 What are Stories of Patience in the Bible?

-The Patience of Sarah and Abraham
+The Story of Patience in the Bible about Sarah and Abraham

 It was not easy for Sarah and Abraham.
 They had to wait for years before they finally had a son of their own.
 But despite the waiting, they never lost hope.
 And because of their patience, God was able to fulfill His promise and bless them with a son.